 Legacy modernization is all about managing risk- of staying on legacy systems as well as the risk involved in moving to new ones.
-We asked two of our senior leaders, VP of Engineering Florin Sunel and VP of Delivery, John Regan to weigh in on what makes modernization projects fail.
-Sunel helped design and build our translation software and has been part of modernization projects for more than 10 years.
+We asked one of our senior leaders, VP of Delivery, John Regan to weigh in on what makes modernization projects fail.
 Regan has been working in the field since the mid-90s.
-Both agree the reasons are basic and get right to the core of what it means to modernize.
+In the end, the reasons are basic and get right to the core of what it means to modernize.

 Unrealistic Expectations for Legacy Modernization